 So first off, you can relax.
 If you don’t like how you are, just wait, that will change.
 If you want to apply change, get out into the world and look at how other people are being and then wait for something to resonate with you.
 Then follow that.
 That’s your path.
 That’s how you recognise it.
 You feel your way down it.

-Remember, every seven to eleven years or so, you have all new cells.
+Remember, every eight to ten years or so, you have all new cells.
 You are a totally new physical you.
-But that’s not the person you think of as you.
-That person exists via your thinking.
+But that’s not the person you think of as you, that person exists via your thinking.
 So you don’t change yourself at a gym or by stopping smoking, you change yourself by thinking that your life–that your opportunity to have experiences–is so valuable that you want to take good care of it.

 You don’t get better and then have better thinking.
 You literally think the healthier person into existence in the moment you are currently living.
 You are just a set of thoughts that were taught to you.
 Your identity as a citizen of your country, or as a child, or as smart or dumb or lucky or unlucky—those are all choices you are making regarding how to see yourself and therefore what actions you should take in your life.